“the Agreement” means the agreement to which this Supplement is attached, and where the context requires, includes this Supplement;

 (b) not extract, re-utilise, use, exploit, redistribute, re-disseminate, copy or store the Customer Personal Data other than to carry out its duties under the Agreement or in accordance with Specific Instructions.

-3.8 Push shall take reasonable steps to ensure that personnel who have access to the Customer Personal Data have committed themselves to confidentiality and shall comply with these this Supplement and Privacy and Data Protection Requirements.
+3.8 Push shall take reasonable steps to ensure that personnel who have access to the Customer Personal Data have committed themselves to confidentiality and shall comply with the Supplement and Privacy and Data Protection Requirements.

 3.9 Push shall not permit any third party to Process Customer Personal Data except as specifically stated in this Supplement, in accordance with Specific Instructions, or where such disclosure or transfer is required by applicable law.